lukeed/uvu/docs/api.uvu.md

 User.run()
 ```

-Individual tests will receive a **read-only** snapshot of the context.
+Individual tests will also receive the `context` value.
 This is how tests can access the HTTP client or database fixture you've set up, for example.
-However tests **cannot modify context** so as to preserve the environment and prevent tests from affecting sequential tests.

 Here's an example `User` test, now acessing its `user` and `client` values from context instead of globally-scoped variables: